laurenthuberdeau/C4-VM/README.md

 following modifications:

 1. Added an option `-b` to dump the bytecode in a textual format.
+2. Added an option `-p` to make char, int and pointers the same size in the bytecode (1)
-2. Made the bytecode format relocatable so that it can be loaded at any address.
+3. Made the bytecode format relocatable so that it can be loaded at any address.

 The `c4.sh` POSIX shell script implements a virtual machine to run the C4 bytecode.